ashley-cui/git-workshop-shaw/README.md

 Okay, looks like we're on our `main` branch, we have no commits, and there's nothing to commit.
 Running `git status` before doing any git operation is a good habit, as it ensures you have the right things in place.

+### Commit your Changes
+#### What is a commit?
+Commits are the backbone of how git works.
+Essentially, a commit as a "snapshot" of every single file in your repository at the specific time you created the commit.
+Commits are powerful because they act like an anchor point in your project history, where you can easily look at what the code looked like at that time.
+You could even go back in time to that point.
+The best way to see this is to create a commit!

-#### Make your first commit
+#### Create your commit

-Okay, so let's create a file inside your repo.
-You can do this via your gui, your favorite text editor, or via the command line.
+Okay, let's make some changes so we can create a commit.
+Create a file inside your repo.
+You can do this via your favorite text editor, or via the command line.

 Let's create a file named "newfile" and fill it with "some content"